Polish Americans: Military

 Two Polish volunteers, Casimir Pulaski and Tadeusz Kościuszko, served in the Continental Army during the American Revolutionary War.
 Casimir Pulaski created and led the Pulaski's Legion of cavalry.
 He was mortally wounded at the Siege of Savannah.
 Fort Pulaski is named in his honor.
 Tadeusz Kosciuszko designed and oversaw the construction of state-of-the-art fortifications, including those at West Point.
+He returned to the United States in 1797 and lived in Philadelphia.
+His former residence in that city is designated the Thaddeus Kosciuszko National Memorial and is the smallest unit in the U.S. National Park system.
 The National Monument Audit is an inventory of public monuments in the United States.
 It counts 51 monuments of Pulaski and 22 of Kosciuszko.

 During the American Civil War the 58th New York Infantry Regiment was known as the Polish Legion.